joomla-extensions/tours-toolkit/README.md

 - the component contains an import feature so you can import tours.
 - there are buttons to go back and forth the toolkit and the guided tours.

+Install pkg_guidedtourstoolkit.zip, this will install bith extensions and enable the plugin.

 ## The toolkit page
 ![guidedtourstoolkit](https://github.com/joomla-extensions/tours-toolkit/assets/5964177/ed78f41c-9f31-4247-b82b-c0b4378ec5b8)